IntersectMBO/plutus/README.md

 described above to ensure that types are always in normal form.
 This means that no conversion constructor is necessary as any two types which one could convert between are already in identical normal form.
-This allows us to define progress, preservation, and evaluation for the full language of System F omega with iso-recursive types.
+Here the typing rules are syntax directed and we don't have to deal with conversions in the syntax.
+This allows us to define progress, preservation, and evaluation for the full language of System F omega with iso-recursive types and sized integers and bytestrings.

 1. The [Algorithmic.Term](https://input-output-hk.github.io/plutus-metatheory/Algorithmic.Term.html)
 module contains the definition of terms.
 This module has two further submodules: